HugoJourdan/Color-Flow/README.md

 _________________
-# EXTRA FEATURE
+# EXTRA FEATURES

-Some extra feature are accesible from the Action Button.
+Some extra features are accessible from the Action Button.

-* **Setup Color Flow based on Color Layers** : Set for all layer, Color Flow data based on it Layer Color (Useful when you open for the first time a .glyph file with Layer Color already set)
+* **Setup Color Flow based on Color Layers** : Set for all layer, Color Flow data based on its Layer Color (useful when you open for the first time a .glyph file with Layer Color already set)
 * **Reset Color Flow** : Reset for all layers, Color Flow data and Layer Color.
-* **Generate Color Flow Smart Filters** : Generate in the Filters UI section, a "Color Flow" folder containing filters to sort layer who has or not a specific step checked.
+* **Generate Color Flow Smart Filters** : Generate in the Filters UI section, a "Color Flow" folder containing filters to sort which layer has or has not a specific step checked.

 <br>

-*Thanks to Gor Jihanian for his contribution.*
+*Thanks to Gor Jihanian (@gorjious) for his contribution.*